-Sleep training just means giving baby a gentle push to fall asleep in her crib independently.
-Baby wakes naturally throughout the night and if she needs you to rock, feed, shush or bounce her to go back to sleep, she's going to keep waking you up to do that.
-The idea is to get her not to need that any more.
+Sleep training just means giving baby a gentle push to fall asleep in his or her crib independently.
+Baby wakes naturally throughout the night and if he or she needs you to rock, feed, shush or bounce him or her to go back to sleep, he or she's going to keep waking you up to do that.
+The idea is to get him or her not to need that any more.
 How you get to that point is up to you.
 A few (of many) methods:

-Go with the flow.
-Jodi Mindell, the associate director of the Sleep Center at the Children’s Hospital of Philadelphia, says the quick-and-dirty approach is to put baby to bed while he is still awake but tired and then check on him periodically.
+Go with the flow: Jodi Mindell, the associate director of the Sleep Center at the Children’s Hospital of Philadelphia, says the quick-and-dirty approach is to put baby to bed while still awake but tired and then check on him or her periodically.
 Check as frequently as you wish—there's no magic number of how long to wait—but don’t do your usual rocking, feeding, shushing or bouncing.
 Within three to five nights, you're bound to see a dramatic improvement in the bedtime routine.

-Be consistent.
-The thing that’s hardest for some parents is baby’s resistance.
-Baby may shed some tears about the change, but in order for the training to work, you may have to let her cry a little.
-When you check on baby, it's better do it consistently, rather than waiting until she really cranks up the tears.
-If you wait until then, you're showing her that if she screams really loud, you'll come.
-When you check in, just reassure her quietly and then leave—"It's night-night time.
+Be consistent: The thing that’s hardest for some parents is baby’s resistance.
+Baby may shed some tears about the change, but in order for the training to work, you may have to let him or her cry a little.
+When you check on baby, it's better do it consistently, rather than waiting until he or she really cranks up the tears.
+If you wait until then, you're showing him or her that if he or she screams really loud, you'll come.
+When you check in, just reassure him or her quietly and then leave—"It's night-night time.
 I love you.
 See you in the morning."
 We’re not saying you need to leave baby alone all night—it's too painful for everyone, and you’d worry about baby too much.

-Use a timer.
-Richard Ferber, MD, associated with the “Ferberization” method of sleep training, advocates a similar but slightly stricter approach.
+Use a timer: Richard Ferber, MD, associated with the “Ferberization” method of sleep training, advocates a similar but slightly stricter approach.
 After you put baby to bed, leave the room.
-Return at different intervals—5, 10 and 20 minutes, even if baby is crying—making him wait longer each night.
+Return at different intervals—5, 10 and 20 minutes, even if baby is crying—making him or her wait longer each night.